If your child tests positive for symptoms of Covid-19 on Friday 2nd April or Saturday 3rd April please email email@example.com.

 On behalf of The Nethersole C of E Academy community, I am delighted to welcome you to our website.

-Please access our Curriculum pages for school work and links to home learning websites if your child is absent.
+Please access our Remote learning page or the Curriculum pages for school work and links to home learning websites if your child is absent.

 Please also check out our safeguarding page for contact numbers for